RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 }
 ```

-- You can add multiple source code relative paths to "targets"
+- You can add multiple source code relative paths to "targets".
-- Set "catalog" to "global" if you want to perform global cataloging
+- Set "catalog" to "global" if you want to perform global cataloging.
-- If the "catalog" type is global, you need set "initialCharacter", or the default value "Asterisk mark (*)" will be used
+- If the "catalog" type is global, you need set "initialCharacter", or the default value "Asterisk mark (*)" will be used.